Harold Briley, 1931 to 2023

 Family

-Harold is survived by his wife Norah of 66 years, who he married in Douglas, Isle of Man, in 1956, and by his daughter Heather and son Kevin.
+Harold is survived by his wife Norah who he met in the Isle of Man after he was evacuated from Liverpool during the 2nd World War.
+They have two children Heather and Kevin.

 Falklands Testimonials